 Call for proposals for ALMA Cycle 5

-The pre-announcement for the call for proposals for ALMA Cycle 5 has been issued on the science portal.
+The call for proposals for ALMA Cycle 5 has been issued on the science portal.

 The planned timeline for ALMA Cycle 5 is